enes

 The Social Media platform does not sponsor, endorse, or administer our promotions in any way, nor is it associated with them.

-The user may unfollow our organization on social media at any time, manage their connections, remove content they are no longer interested in, and restrict who they share their connections with.
-To do so, they must access their privacy settings.
+The user may stop following our entity on social media at any time, control their connections, delete content that is no longer of interest to them and restrict who they share their connections with.
+To do so, they must access the privacy settings of the social media platform on which they are present:

 Below, we provide links to the privacy policies of the different Social Media platforms: